Why do we have an Eco-Council?

 Who can be a member of the Eco-Council?

-One boy and one girl is elected termly from each of the Key Stage 2 classes (Year 3 – Year 6).
-They are elected by their classmates.
-They are given an opportunity to present reasons as to why they should be elected to thier class.
+The Eco Council at Wrotham Road consists of one boy and one girl from each of the Key Stage 2 Classes (Year 3 – Year 6).
+They are elected by their classmates at the beginning of every academic year.